J-HTTaylor/CS408-401/README.md

 ### Debugging Token
 To double check that the api works correctly you can use the following bash command:
-$ curl -H "Authorization: Bearer YOUR_CANVAS_TOKEN"https://boisestatecanvas.instructure.com/api" $
+`curl -H "Authorization: Bearer YOUR_CANVAS_TOKEN"https://boisestatecanvas.instructure.com/api"`

 If it returns a html doctype then the api and token has no issues.